 Boston can explore trading excess outfield depth for bullpen help.
 Crawford figures to play left field in an outfield that currently projects to have Mike Cameron or Jacoby Ellsbury in center and J.D.
 Drew in right.

 "We've gotten away from that over the last couple years, away from that core belief that a long-term contract is a significant investment, is best made in a position player, is safest in a position player, more impact in a position player," Epstein said.
 "A truly elite position player in his prime is a sound investment, if it's the right player, it's the right makeup, the right health and the right ability."

 New York also had been speaking with Crawford.
 Yankees general manager Brian Cashman said he never made an offer.

 "It's a great player.
 A great move," Cashman said.
 "They've had two huge acquisitions.
-They're loading up like they always do, and this is even more significant than a typical Red Sox reload.
+They're loading up like they always do, and this is even more significant that a typical Red Sox reload.
 So they've done a great job so far."

 The Los Angeles Angels had been considered the front-runner to land Crawford.
 But other teams usually can't keep up financially with the Red Sox and Yankees.

 "I think you compete by developing and scouting.
 You do those things well, you can compete," Angels general manager Tony Reagins said.
 "They have revenue streams that a number of other clubs don't have.
 But they conduct business in the manner that they feel appropriate, and you can't fault them for that."